telerik/ios-sdk/SeismographApp/README.md

+##Building a Seismograph App with CoreMotion, Swift and Telerik UI for iOS

 Data visualizations are important, especially on small screen areas, where Excel files or other tables are difficult to read and comprehend.
 Visualizations are even more important when you add the various sensors that an iPhone device offers, not to mention the different certified third-party devices.
 Today, I will show you how you can set up the Telerik Chart for iOS to live-stream the data coming from the accelerometer sensor using the CoreMotion API.

 ![Animated Chart Seismograph by Telerik](http://blogs.telerik.com/images/default-source/ui-for-ios-team/chart-seismograph.gif?sfvrsn=2 "Animated Chart Seismograph by Telerik")